ngs-docs/angus/amazon/setting-up-an-ebs-volume.rst

 When attachment is complete, connect to your instances via SSH.

 If the volume is newly created, you must format the volume.

 **WARNING: ONLY DO THIS ONCE, WHEN YOU FIRST CREATE THE VOLUME.
-OTHERWISE, YOU WILL LOSE ALL YOUR
-DATA.
-YOU SHOULD NOT DO THIS IF THE VOLUME IS RESTORED FROM A SNAPSHOT AND YOU WANT TO USE THE DATA ON IT **.
+OTHERWISE, YOU WILL LOSE ALL YOUR DATA.
+YOU SHOULD NOT DO THIS IF THE VOLUME IS RESTORED FROM A SNAPSHOT AND YOU WANT TO USE THE DATA ON IT.**

 ::

   ubuntu@ip-10-31-232-122:~$ sudo mkfs -t ext4 /dev/xvdf